-Alongside this work, Public Health England will also launch a public-facing campaign in September, in partnership with key mental health charities, to encourage and support young people and their families to take positive steps to look after their mental health.
+Alongside this work, Public Health England launched a public-facing campaign in 2020, in partnership with key mental health charities, to encourage and support young people and their families to take positive steps to look after their mental health.

-The Every Mind Matters Campaign will be directly targeting young people aged 13-18 and parents/carers of children and young people from 5-18, with additional engagement provided via school resources.
-The campaign aims to:
+The Every Mind Matters Campaign is directly targeting young people aged 13-18 and parents/carers of children and young people from 5-18, with additional engagement provided via school resources.
+The campaigns aims are: